 The paper proceeds as follows.
-Section 2 presents the predictions of a life-cycle model augmented to allow for altruistic parents that invest in their children.
-Section 3 develops a unique panel data of children's family income, labor supply, expenditures, time allocation and measures of child human capital to quantify the effects of unexpected changes in family income.
-Section 4 describes the empirical approach to analyze the link between income shocks and investment decisions.
+Section 2 presents a brief review of relevant literature.
+Section 3 includes the predictions of a life-cycle model augmented to allow for altruistic parents that invest in their children.
+Section 4 develops a unique panel data of children's family income, labor supply, expenditures, time allocation and measures of child human capital to quantify the effects of unexpected changes in family income.
+Section 5 describes the empirical approach to analyze the link between income shocks and investment decisions.
 I discuss the econometric assumptions on families' information set that allow the use of local labor market shocks as exogenous variation for idiosyncratic shocks.
-Section 5 carries out several tests of formal tests of consumption insurance.
-Section 6 concludes.
+Section 6 carries out several tests of formal tests of consumption insurance.
+Section 7 concludes.